 The standard class size is usually 20 (with a maximum of 23) and we are co-educational throughout the school.
 Kindergarten (also known as Early Years Foundation Stage) to Year 2 each have two such classes, in which the children are taught predominantly by their Form Teacher, assisted throughout by a Classroom Assistant, with Music, Drama, French and PE taught by subject specialists.

-From the Fourth Form (NC Year 6), all subjects are specialist taught.
+From the Fourth Form (Year 6), all subjects are specialist taught.
 Setting continues in Maths and English and is introduced in French.
-A ‘My Mind’ programme is taught from Second to Sixth Form (NC Year 4 – 8), combining Philosophy, Mindfulness, Study Skills, Critical Thinking and Personal, Social, Health and Economic Education (PSHEE).
+A ‘My Mind’ programme is taught from Second to Sixth Form (Year 4 – 8), combining Philosophy, Mindfulness, Study Skills and Critical Thinking.

 For the final two years, setting is introduced in all examined subjects.
 Drama, Art, DT, Music, PSHEE and PE all retain their specialist taught status and timetabled status in a School which is committed to a broad and fulfilling curriculum.